 As a result of this intervention we expect to equip parents to provide adequate care and protection for their children.
 Moreover, through the CBCCs, the communities themselves will be empowered to provide quality child development services.

-Parents (or caregivers) are the most essential key players in improving the wellbeing of children.
+Parents are the most essential key players in improving the wellbeing of children.
 In our project areas parents face a lot of challenges.
 This is why Help a Child developed The Parenting Challenge, a method to improve the knowledge, attitude and skills of parents.
 In 2017 a pilot was conducted in two of our project areas (Edingeni and Zilakoma) as well as in Arua, Uganda.
-Read more about The Parenting Challenge here and/or download the Research Report 2018.
+Download the leaflet and Research Report 2018 below.

 ECD Program 2016-2020

 'The Parenting Challenge' (leaflet)

 'The Parenting Challenge' (Research Report 2018)

 “The way the children were just staying and walking around in the village

 motivated me to help the children from wasting their time.”